Secunderabad Cantonment Board: History

-The significant presence of the military in the Secunderabad cantonment area can be dated back to the days of the British Raj in the early 1800s.
-To honour the progress achieved by the British officers stationed at Secunderabad cantonment in Hyderabad, the erstwhile British government established 10 acre of land for building a Clock Tower in 1860.
+The significant presence of the military in the Secunderabad Cantonment area can be dated back to the days of the British Raj in the early 1800s.
+To honour the progress achieved by the British officers stationed at Secunderabad Cantonment in Hyderabad, the erstwhile British government established 10 acre of land for building a Clock Tower in 1860.

 Before Indian Independence and Police action in 1948, according to the agreement between the British and the Nizam of Hyderabad, the cantonment was under the control of the British.
 Later, owing to the huge military presence, the area was brought under the control of the defence ministry.
 The British Prime Minister during the World War-II Sir Winston Churchill, during his early days in the British Army (c.
-1896), was stationed in the Secunderabad cantonment in the Trimulgherry area.
+1896), was stationed in the Secunderabad Cantonment in the Trimulgherry area.

-Present Day
+Present day

-The Secunderabad Cantonment Board, informally known as Cantonment is responsible among other things for drinking water, drainage, roads, sewage, garbage disposal, public health, municipal taxes, etc. The main offices are housed in a British-era building near the edge of the Cantonment.
-The complex also houses a Court and the office of the zonal DCP of the Hyderabad city police.
+The Secunderabad Cantonment Board, informally known as Cantonment, is responsible, among other things, for drinking water, drainage, roads, sewage, garbage disposal, public health, and municipal taxes.
+The main offices are housed in a British-era building near the edge of the cantonment.
+The complex also houses a court and the office of the zonal DCP of the Hyderabad city police.

-Potable water is supplied to the residents of the Cantonment on a fixed delivery timeline, once every two or three days based on the locality.
+Potable water is supplied to the residents of the cantonment on a fixed delivery timeline, once every two or three days based on the locality.

-Laying and maintaining of Sewer lines is a function of the SCB and one can often see the workers clearing clogged manholes during a work day.
+Laying and maintaining of sewer lines is a function of the SCB and one can often see the workers clearing clogged manholes during a work day.

-All house plans need to be approved by the Cantonment before start of any construction activity.
-House taxes are collected on a yearly basis and the Cantonment sends out bills with amounts due to the residents.
-The taxes are expected to be paid at the Cantonment main office.
+All house plans need to be approved by the cantonment before the start of any construction.
+House taxes are collected on a yearly basis and the cantonment sends out bills to the residents.
+The taxes are paid at the cantonment main office.